julianomacielferreira/Algorithms-Java/src/algorithms/fundamentals/README.md

             // Divide by the base and keep the quotient
             n /= 2;

-            // Check if it's in the base case if (n < 2) {
+            // Check if it's in the base case to stop the iteration
+            if (n < 2) {
                 buffer.append(String.valueOf(n));
                 quotientNotZeroOrOne = false;